-A Native to Western Australia this Pilelea or ‘Qualup Bell’ (see picture right) or pimelea physodes not only makes a fascinating garden plant but also an attractive cut flower.
+A Native to Western Australia the ‘Qualup Bell’, (see picture right) or Pimelea physodes not only makes a fascinating garden plant but also an attractive cut flower.
 If you are looking at growing them, try to find the grafted varieties which are available for sale from specialist native plant nurseries.

 The Qualup Bell is a small upright shrub to approx 1m, they can be grown in a sandy loam and prefer a mild climate.

 Best grown when protected from full sun in the afternoon for best quality flowers.

 Grafted plants seem to be hardier than those from seed.
 A good specimen of a grafted Qualup Bell could just be the best Australian Native plant in your garden.